Day and Temporary Labor Service Agency FAQ

 Private Right of Action (Section 95)

 Any laborer aggrieved by a violation of this Act or the Department's rules may file suit in the circuit court of the county where the alleged offense occurred or where the laborer resides, without regard to exhaustion of any administrative remedies provided by the Act.
 A laborer must file suit within three years of the final date of employment by the day and temporary labor service agency or third-party client.
-A laborer whose rights have been violated is entitled to lost wages, compensation and benefits, plus an equal amount in liquidated damages for wage and hour violations; compensatory damages and up to $500 for health and safety or notice violations; all appropriate legal and equitable relief for unlawful retaliation; and attorney's fees and costs for all violations.
+A laborer whose rights have been violated is entitled to lost wages and compensation, plus an equal amount in liquidated damages for wage and hour violations; compensatory damages and up to $500 for health and safety or notice violations; all appropriate legal and equitable relief for unlawful retaliation; and attorney's fees and costs for all violations.